What is Self-Care?

 Make Time for Your Passions

 You don’t need a degree in Psychology to know that doing something you love can improve your mood and health.
 Hobbies bring us joy and allow us to redirect negative energy.
 They help us “unwind” and relax.
 People so often lose themselves in their work or school work, forgetting to take time to explore their passions and interests.
 Maybe you’ve always wanted to learn a new language or how to draw, but the timing just never seemed right.
 But instead of waiting around for a hypothetical time that may never come, why not just start now?
-If you don’t have a hobby or are looking to explore new ones, check out this list of Creative Hobbies to Try in 2019.

 Be More Positive